rtong123/rails-js-project/makeup-api/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application allows you to keep track of products that you've used in the past.
+It helps you budget necessary Things you may want to cover:

 * Ruby version